anujyadav10457/Hospitality_Domain_Power_bi_project/README.md

 # Important
-Hotel_final.pbix is the main project file
+Hotel_final.pbix is the main project file/
 Other CSV file are data containing file
 **README** file you are just reading bro😅